Stephen Mather: Conservation

 Travel with his wife to Europe in 1904 renewed Mather's longtime interest in nature.
 Seeing the parks of Europe and their public accessibility, Mather was inspired to work to preserve more parkland in the US, to encourage new transportation methods to reach them, and to protect scenic resources and natural areas for the public good.
 He became a dedicated conservationist, and a friend and admirer of the influential John Muir.

-In 1904, Mather joined the Sierra Club, and climbed Mount Rainier with some of its members the following year.
+Due to Mather's relationship with John Muir, Mather joined the Sierra Club in 1904.
 He was active in the group and made numerous allies who helped support the creation of the National Park Service.
 In 1916 the Sierra Club made him an honorary vice-president.

 In 1915, Mather became a member of the Boone and Crockett Club, a conservation organization founded by Theodore Roosevelt and George Bird Grinnell in 1887.

-There is the traditional story of how Mather came to Washington to run the National parks, which Horace Albright later said was wrong, though he had a part in keeping the story alive.
-Here's the traditional, if incorrect, story:
+The traditional story of Mather's arrival to Washington to run the National parks is as follows.
 In 1914, Mather observed the deteriorating conditions in several National Parks, and wrote a letter of protest to Washington.
 Soon he received a reply from Secretary of the Interior Franklin K. Lane, a former classmate of Mather's from the University of California.
 Lane responded, "Dear Steve, If you don't like the way the parks are being run, come on down to Washington and run them yourself."